Preparing for University

 summer prep programs

-Two first-year courses are also available online this summer for those students who are ready to get an early start on credit courses.
-Read more about APS162 and APS164 on the Courses page.
+Two first-year courses — APS162 and APS164 — are also available online this summer for students who are ready to get an early start on one of their for-credit courses.
+Read more about APS162 and APS164 on the "Courses" page.

 things to know

 ACORN (Accessible Campus Online Resource Network) is U of T’s online student services platform.
 Use ACORN this summer to:

 - Update your contact information (including emergency details)

 Every member of the U of T community needs a digital credential called a UTORid.
 With your UTORid, you can access online services like email (UTmail+), course content on the University's Learning Management System (Quercus), library resources, Microsoft365 applications, WiFi on campus, and more.

 Acquiring your UTORid is part of the process of getting your TCard.

 Your TCard is your permanent U of T student card.
 It includes your UTORid and student number, and serves as photo identification for academic purposes.
 It's also your key to accessing campus activities, services, facilities, libraries and more.